medo64/TmpUsb/README.md

 Inside the archive you will also find parts list and the latest firmware.

+To compile you will need XC8 1.45 compiler - higher versions are currently not supported.

 ---

 *You can check my blog and other projects at [www.jmedved.com](http://www.jmedved.com/).*